pydata/xarray/doc/indexing.rst

     import numpy as np
     import pandas as pd
-    import xray
+    import xarray as xr
     np.random.seed(123456)

-Similarly to pandas objects, xray objects support both integer and label based lookups along each dimension.
-However, xray objects also have named dimensions, so you can optionally use dimension names instead of relying on the positional ordering of dimensions.
+Similarly to pandas objects, xarray objects support both integer and label based lookups along each dimension.
+However, xarray objects also have named dimensions, so you can optionally use dimension names instead of relying on the positional ordering of dimensions.

-Thus in total, xray supports four different kinds of indexing, as described below and summarized in this table:
+Thus in total, xarray supports four different kinds of indexing, as described below and summarized in this table:

 .. |br| raw:: html